ZJU-FAST-Lab/ego-planner/README.md

 </p>

 ## 3. Using an IDE
-We recommend using vscode, the project file has been included in the code you have cloned, which is the _.vscode_ folder.
+We recommend using [vscode](https://code.visualstudio.com/), the project file has been included in the code you have cloned, which is the _.vscode_ folder.
-This folder is hidden by default.
+This folder is **hidden** by default.
+Follow the steps below to configure the IDE for auto code completion & jump.
+It will take 3 minutes.

+**Step 1**.
+Install C++ and CMake extentions in vscode.

-First, re-compile the code using command
+**Step 2**.
+Re-compile the code using command
 ```
 catkin_make -DCMAKE_BUILD_TYPE=Release -DCMAKE_EXPORT_COMPILE_COMMANDS=Yes
 ```
 It will export a compile commands file, which can help vscode to determine the code architecture.

-Then launch vscode and select the _ego-planner_ folder to open.
+**Step 3**.
+Launch vscode and select the _ego-planner_ folder to open.
 ```
 code ~/<......>/ego-planner/
 ```

-Press Ctrl+Shift+B to compile the code in vscode.
+Press **Ctrl+Shift+B** in vscode to compile the code.
 This command is defined in _.vscode/tasks.json_.
+You can add customized arguments after **"args"**.
+The default is **"-DCMAKE_BUILD_TYPE=Release"**.

-Then close and re-launch vscode, you will see the vscode has already understood the code architecture and can perform auto completion & jump.
+**Step 4**.
+Close and re-launch vscode, you will see the vscode has already understood the code architecture and can perform auto completion & jump.

  ## 4. Use GPU or Not
  Packages in this repo, **local_sensing** have GPU, CPU two different versions.
 By default, they are in CPU version for better compatibility.
 By changing